August 27, 2009 Updated April 12, 2019

 Caramel: Thanks, Jamie.
 I really appreciate your candor.
 Tell me about the DVD “By Appointment Only.”

-Jamie: The diet thing is easy – I simply reasoned that I had indulged in eating whatever I wanted for the majority of my years and that the good tasting stuff wasn’t going to get to tasting any better so I might as well head over to the dark side for a while where the keep all the vegetables and rice cakes.
-Really I just watch my calorie intake… about 800 to a 1000 a day, Diet Dr. Pepper and I walk everywhere I go… the pounds just stay away, (I was 145 only 6 months ago and it shows in my Ass Toyed Shemales set) As far as the smoking – well, I bought the patch.
+Jamie: The diet thing is easy.
+I simply reasoned that I had indulged in eating whatever I wanted for the majority of my years and that the good tasting stuff wasn’t going to get to tasting any better so I might as well head over to the dark side for a while where the keep all the vegetables and rice cakes.
+Really I just watch my calorie intake… about 800 to a 1000 a day, Diet Dr. Pepper and I walk everywhere I go… the pounds just stay away.
+As far as the smoking – well, I bought the patch.
 The box says that smoking while on the patch would be inadvisable under threat of death – so that makes it pretty easy.

 Jamie: It’s not really work ethic.
 It’s all I ever do, it is what I must do.
 I have dispensed with all of the trappings of contemporary living – no career, no family, no religion, no spirituality, no children, no drugs, no creature comforts, no video games (Last video game I ever played was Metroid.
 When I was 10.) no Twitter, no gossip columns, cat websites or bowling leagues – NOTHING that posses a threat to my creative output.